A1Asriel/AsrielBot-site/README.md

 The bot can help players and game masters to decide whether a certain action was successful or not. *Try* it yourself by using `a!try` or `a!try3` command to determine if your character succeed in lifting up that heavy branch!

-In the complex and huge RP servers it is often hard to trace the movements of the characters.
+Normally, it is hard to trace the movements of characters in complex and huge RP servers.
 They go back and forth, from location to location...
 But the `a!travel` command brings the players an easy and convenient way to mark that their characters were relocated to another channel, and the spectators will be able to follow them in a single click.

 ### Messages relaying